Milnor fibre boundary of a non-isolated surface singularity: The normalization of

 We claim that this induces a diffeomorphism at the level of normalization.
 In order to verify this, we make two reductions.
 First, by a cyclic covering argument, we may assume that $m'=1$.
 Second, we will also assume that gcd$(m,n)=1$ (otherwise the normalization will have gcd$(m,n)$ components, and the normalization maps below must be modified slightly; the details are left to the reader).
 We fix two integers $a$ and $b$ such that $an-bm=1$.
 Then the left hand side of (\ref{eq:psi10}) is normalized by $(t,\gamma)\in (\bfc^2,0)\setminus\{\gamma=0\}$, $\alpha=t^m\gamma^a$, $\beta=t^n\gamma^b$, $\gamma=\gamma$; while the right hand side is normalized by $(s,z)\in (\bfc^2,0)\setminus \{z=0\}$, $x=s^mz^a$, $y=s^nz^b$ and $z=z$.
 Hence, at the normalization level

 is given by the diffeomorphism

 \end{proof}

-\begin{bekezdes}\labelpar{NORM3} By the results of (\ref{eq:psi3}), in $\nsk$ and above a double point of $\C$ of type 2, say $p$, the type of the singularity can again be identified with a (complex analytic) Hirzebruch--Jung singularity, identified via the homeomorphism $\psi_p^{norm}$.
-In particular, corresponding to that point, in the plumbing graph we have to insert an appropriate HJ--string.
-In order to do this we need to clarify orientation--compatibilities at the intersection points of this string with the strict transforms of $\C$.
-More precisely, we have to clarify the compatibility of the chart $\psi_p$ with `nearby' charts of type (\ref{lh:1}).
+\begin{bekezdes}\labelpar{NORM3} Consider a singular point in $\nsk$ above a double point of $\C$ of type 2, say $p$.
+By the results of \ref{eq:psi3}, the type of this singularity can again be identified with a (complex analytic) Hirzebruch--Jung singularity, identified via the homeomorphism $\psi_p^{norm}$.
+In particular, corresponding to that point, in the plumbing graph we have to insert an appropriate Hirzebruch--Jung string.
+In order to do this we need to clarify orientation--compatibilities at the intersection points of this string with the inverse image of $\C$.
+More precisely, we have to clarify the compatibility of the chart $\psi_p$ with `nearby' charts of type \ref{lh:1}. \ix{graph!resolution!string}